Marked Revised 6.17.23

 Section 6.1 Establishment and Appointment of Committees

-6.1.1 The Chairperson shall preside over an Executive Committee and appoint Chairpersons and Members to three Standing Committees: an Audit & Finance Committee, Policy Development & Program Evaluation Committee, and Governance & Planning Committee.
-The Chairperson may also establish ad hoc committees as deemed necessary based upon the priorities set forth by the Council or as otherwise deemed in the interests of the Council by the Chairperson.
-Each Standing Committee shall develop and maintain a Charter that must be approved by the Council by majority vote and be reviewed by the Council for modifications and approved at least once every three years.
-Each committee may recommend amendments to their respective Charters for approval by the Council at any time.
+B. The Chairperson may also establish ad hoc committees as deemed necessary based upon the priorities set forth by the Council or as otherwise deemed in the interests of the Council by the Chairperson.
 Ad hoc committees shall operate at the direction of the Chairperson and are not required to develop a formal Charter.

-6.1.2 The Chairperson shall appoint the Chairpersons and members of each Standing Committee and each ad hoc committee from within the Council's membership.
-The terms of Committee appointments on the Executive Committee and each Standing Committee shall coincide with the fiscal year, except that the Chairperson may appoint new leadership and membership at any time.
-The Standing Committee Members may be reappointed by the Chairperson.
-The terms of Committee appointments for ad hoc committees shall be established on a case-by-case basis and shall expire at the close of each fiscal year unless extended by the Chairperson.
+E. The terms of committee appointments shall coincide with the fiscal year, except that the Chairperson may appoint new leadership and membership at any time.
+The terms of committee appointments for ad hoc committees shall be established on a case-by-case basis and shall expire at the close of each fiscal year unless extended by the Chairperson.

-6.1.3 The Chairperson may consult with the Council Members and/or the Executive Director about the appointment and reappointment of Chairpersons and Members of the Standing Committees and ad hoc committees.
-The Chairperson shall ensure that committee Chairpersons and Members are appointed to help achieve the Council’s statutory mandate in the most effective and efficient manner and to afford meaningful opportunities for all Council Members to contribute to the Council’s affairs.
-In general, Members shall serve as Chairpersons of Standing Committees on a rotating basis as the Chairperson determines best serves the Council’s mission.
+F. The Chairperson may consult with the Council Members and/or the Executive Director about the appointment and reappointment of chairpersons and members of ad hoc committees.
+The Chairperson shall ensure that committee chairpersons and members are appointed to help achieve the Council’s statutory mandate in the most effective and efficient manner and to afford meaningful opportunities for all Council Members to contribute to the Council’s affairs.
+Council Members may serve on committees on a rotating basis as the Chairperson determines best serves the Council’s mission.
 The Chairperson shall coordinate with the Executive Director regarding staff participation in Council committees.

 Section 6.2 Executive Committee